seeleteam/seele-md/Getting-Started-With-Seele.md

 ```

 ### 2. Deploy contract
-  - For the sake of convenience, use A deploy the `simple_storage.sol` contract.
+  - For the sake of convenience, use A deploy the `simple_storage.sol` contract.[Using the contract simulator](Using-the-contract-simulator.html) will help you to get the contract binary data.

 ```js
   // Request